 Students from The University of Sheffield are an important asset to our Widening Participation and Recruitment activities.
 Their input often makes a huge impact in terms of promoting pathways into Higher Education, providing insights into student life, and signposting applicants to our undergraduate and postgraduate courses.

-As well as playing a key role in the delivery of on campus activities such as Open Days, post-application visit days and visits from schools and community groups our students are integral to the subject specific and Outreach work that we undertake across our region.
+As well as playing a key role in the delivery of on campus activities such as Open Days, post-application visit days and visits from schools and community groups our students are integral to the subject specific and Widening Participation work that we undertake across our region.
 Role related training will be provided as required.

-Working as a Student Ambassador for the UK Recruitment Team
+Working as a UK Student Recruitment & WP Student Ambassador or Student Mentor for the UK Student Recruitment and Widening Participation Team

 We recruit current University of Sheffield students to work on programmes that aim to raise the aspirations and attainment of young people from widening participation backgrounds i.e. groups who are currently under-represented in Higher Education.
 Working on our programmes enables you to develop highly sought after transferable skills whilst contributing positively to the lives of local pupils.
 Our Student Ambassadors are also key in the delivery of our on campus activities such as Open Days, post-application visit days and visits from schools and community groups.
 Role related training will be provided as required.